 The most common Exhibition failure happens in Week 1.
 Learners choose topics that are either too broad to investigate meaningfully ("pollution", "poverty", "climate change") or so personal they lack transdisciplinary scope ("my dog's diet", "football injuries").
 Both errors consume weeks of teacher time on re-scoping work that should not have started.

-The Thinking Framework's Systems Thinking operation prevents this.
-Teach learners to ask three questions before committing to any topic: What systems are involved in this issue?
+The Thinking Framework's Systems Thinking operation helps prevent this.
+Before learners commit to a topic, teach them to ask three questions: What systems are involved in this issue?
 Who is affected, and how?
-What are the upstream causes rather than the visible symptoms?
-A learner who begins with "food waste" and works through these questions will arrive at a scoped, actionable issue: the connection between school lunch systems, family behaviour, and municipal composting infrastructure in their community.
+What are the upstream causes, not just the visible symptoms?

 Week 1 teacher task: run a single sixty-minute tuning-in session using this Systems Thinking protocol.
 Learners draft their topic using the three questions as a filter.
 The teacher's role is to confirm scope, not approve content.
-A topic passes Week 1 if it is transdisciplinary, locally researchable, and connected to one of the six IB transdisciplinary themes from the PYP programme of inquiry.
+A topic passes Week 1 if it is transdisciplinary, locally researchable, and connected to one of the six International Baccalaureate transdisciplinary themes from the PYP programme of inquiry.

 Formative check-in format (five minutes per learner, Week 1 end): "Tell me the system.
 Tell me who is affected.
 Tell me one cause that is not obvious."
 If a learner cannot answer all three, the topic needs refining before research begins.